 Read more about the superior performance and advantages of the milKit sealant here.

 How much sealant do I have to fill into my tire?

-Many factors influence the decision of how much sealant should be added into a tubeless tire.
+Many factors can influence your decision about how much sealant to add into a tubeless tire.
 Some tires "soak up" a lot of sealant and a few days after installation a significant part of the sealant is gone.
 This is where the milKit valve and syringe system comes in handy: we recommend always checking the amount of sealant left in the tire a few day after installation.

 Choosing the right amount of sealant also depends on the priorities of the user: adding more sealant will result in a better puncture protection but make the tire heavier.
 With the milKit valve and syringe system, that makes the measuring and refilling of the sealant quick and easy, the right amount of sealant can be tested and optimized step by step without a hassle.

 We recommend starting with the following amounts and then optimize the right sealant level from there:

 - Road / gravel 30-50 ml / 1-2 oz

 - 26” MTB 60-80 ml / 2-2.7 oz

 - 27.5” MTB 80-100 ml / 2.7-3.4 oz

 - 29” MTB 100-120 ml / 3.4-4 oz